Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Introduction

 \end{itemize}

-\textbf{Mitigation.} Motivated by these findings, we design T‑Guard, a topology–trust defense framework as a conceptual design for active protection in MASs.
+\textbf{Mitigation.} Motivated by the findings, we propose T‑Guard, a topology–trust mitigation framework as a conceptual design for active protection in MASs.
 It aims to strengthen inter‑agent trust formation and containment across the topology, enabling the system to adaptively resist cascading adversarial effects rather than relying on static filtering and passive responses.
 We implemented a prototype and conducted preliminary experiments.
 Results show that it effectively counteracts complex adaptive threats, blocking 94.8\% of adversarial effect propagation throughout the multi-agent system.

 This paper makes the following contributions: